An SME, small and medium sized enterprise, is the lifeblood of the world’s economies.

 With some mega corporations growing into employing tens of thousands of people.

 The question is … what separates those SME's that survive and thrive from those that slowly die?
 What makes the difference?

 Businesses are started by innovative, risk taking, hard working entrepreneurs.

 But then two paths emerge.
 One going on to success and the other going through the slow, painful phases of death – from enough cash, to barely enough cash and finally running out of cash.

 It is important to realise that the ones on the successful path share many common characteristics.

 Successful small and medium sized businesses are started for the right reasons.
 They exist to meet a demand, to serve a market in a different way, to make a difference in the lives of others … not with the sole objective of a way to making money.

 The winners have the right mindset they accept the pain and stress of starting and growing a SME business.
 They have determination and a “never say die” attitude.
 They prepare for the ups and downs and are not deterred by so called “failures” … knock them down and they bounce back up again!

-Focuses (obsesses!) on meeting their customer’s needs.
-Knowing that their products and services are important ... but their customers are essential.
-Building relationships by talking to them and, even better, listening to them.
+The SMB owner focuses (obsesses!) on meeting their customer’s needs.
+They know that their products and services are important ... but their customers are essential.
+Knowing that by talking to them and, even better, listening to them will build the relationship.
 Finding ways to grow and nurture their customer base.
 Growing good customers and culling the bad ones.

 The owner has an accountability partner.
 Someone to talk to who is honest, upfront and tough … who'll confront the painful issues even when the truth hurts.
 An impartial partner to discuss the SME's challenges, to ask for advice, bounce ideas off…. and has their back through the exhausting times.

 Business people understand that traditional small business accounting … having a set of books … is totally inadequate for running a business.
 They fill the gaps and create a complete, balanced picture of the business and understand what is important.